6 Steps to Repair an Air Conditioner that Won’t Turn On

 If ice is covering your air conditioner, turn the AC off at the thermostat and turn the FAN setting to on.
 Give it plenty of time to defrost.
 Do not try to use any sort of heating device to speed up the thawing or try to scrape the ice off.

 If this was your problem and gets your air conditioning back up and running, you should still call an AC repair technician to come out to inspect the unit.
 A frozen AC could mean you have a refrigerant leak which can be dangerous for you and your family.

 STEP 6: Is Your AC Unit Dirty?

 Even if you don’t see ice on your unit, you may find it’s covered in dirt, pollen or other debris or has debris inside the unit.
 Your air conditioner may be in need of a good cleaning.

 To clean your AC unit, you will need to first turn it off at the outside service disconnect panel.
 Remove the top and any other outer caging and take out the fan.
 With a garden hose, spray from the inside out all around the inside of the unit.
 Then spray down the exterior of the unit.

 When in Doubt, Call Tiger to Come Out!

 Tiger Heating and Air has worked on thousands of air conditioners and other cooling systems across the Corpus Christi area.
 Our AC repair technicians have years of experience fixing broken cooling systems and have seen all types of AC problems.
 Schedule a call for our AC repair team to come check why your AC won’t turn on.
-Call Tiger Heating & Air – available 24/7 – at 361-852-4450.
+Call Tiger Heating & Air – available 24/7 in Corpus Christi, TX – at 361-852-4450.